 From the organization’s point of view, job rotation can improve team building within and across teams and departments.
 As staff members get to know each other, they are better connected and can function as one team.

 #5.
 Helps You Discover Employees’ Strengths

-Job rotation provides a chance for team members to explore different skill sets.
+Job rotation provides a chance for team members to step out of their comfort zone and explore different skill sets.
 They can learn what they’re good at, and so can you.
 It’s a great human resource management technique to assess the strengths of your team members in practical situations.

 Once you know where each person performs best, you can allocate different tasks between team members in the most efficient way.
 You can also find hidden talents.
 This approach can improve productivity, as well as help employees feel valued and satisfied.